clairefro/rw-mycelium/README.md

 This allows builds of respective language repo sites to maintain the same path structure, so you only have to change the target language dir on build.

+### Adding translations

+Do so from the [Gitlocalize repo](https://gitlocalize.com/repo/5471)

+Gitlocalize manages doc syncing when source content is added or changed.

 ### Adding a target language

 To create a new target language directory, run this from the root, where `LANG_CODE` is a the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the target language.